marcus-crane/utf9k/blog/2023-11-21-vehicle-congestion-gnss.md

 [^1]: While I initially signed up due to their new [Readwise Reader](https://blog.beeminder.com/readwise/) integration, I had been vaguely aware that it existed for about the last 10 years.
 I think I had passed it off as being unmaintained since they hadn't injected 90% whitespace into their margins.
 Ironically, they're probably more active (in a user-facing sense) than any other company I can think of!
 Also, I'm writing this post so something works.

 [^2]: They're also Voyager's Website of the Year.
-Presumably an award that can only be awarded by a panel of judges who are blind, masochist and a level of self respect that starts at "It's not so bad, they only have 4 chumboxes nestled amongst their 1:9 content-to-ad ratio"
+Presumably an award that can only be awarded by a panel of judges who are blind, masochist and with a level of self respect that starts at "It's not so bad, they only have 4 chumboxes nestled amongst their 1:9 content-to-ad ratio"

 [^3]: A real person who has a name that I could type but that would require me to think about them more than once during the current lunar cycle so instead I'll leave that task up to the reader